Fleep: Synopsis

 A young man, Jimmy Yee, enters a telephone booth to make a call to his wife Jenny, saying he was running late.
 After he closes the door and the light in the booth turns on, he then wakes up in darkness.
 He tries to open the door, but it is stuck.
-When he closes it and turns on the light, he loses consciousness and wakes up to find the booth encased in concrete.
+When he closes it and turns on the light, he finds the booth encased in concrete.
 He tries to call 911, but receives no response.

 Jimmy calls the operator, but hears only gibberish.
 Examining the telephone directory, he finds it written in a similarly incomprehensible language.
 He calls out for help, then contacts the operator again, asking if she speaks English, to no avail.
 After calculating his survival time, including constructing an origami balloon, he estimates that he has 56 hours of air, and 48 hours before dying from dehydration unless he can recycle his fluids.

 Examining his coat and pants, Jimmy finds two pens he can use for writing and as a straw, dental floss to clean his teeth, a digital wristwatch, a paperback with Russian text which he determines to be a dictionary to translate into a foreign language, three coins of an unknown currency with writing in the same language, and a handwritten note in Russian with the name of his wife Jenny Chu in Latin script on the front and two 6-digit numbers in the back.
 He dismantles the bowl of the overhead light with the coin and fills it with urine, which he immediately drinks.

 Seeing the number listed on the payphone has six digits, Jimmy determines that the numbers in the note are phone numbers.
 He calls the first number, but it is dead; calling the second number rings, but it falls dead before the phone booth rumbles, which he presumes is an earthquake's aftershock.
 However, it doesn't explain how the booth became encased in concrete despite being outside.
 He is about to fall asleep when he finds his watch reads 1:00 PM.
 He constructs a Foucault pendulum with the bowl and the floss and determines he is between the 37th and 49th parallel north and estimates his longitude to be between the 129th and 147th meridian east, creating a rectangle that encompasses only two countries: Russia and Simbia, a former Soviet republic on an island in the Sea of Japan.